cwbooth5/go2redirector/README.md

 ### User-Provided Parameters

 The links in a list can have a `{1}` placed anywhere in the URL to serve as a substitution string for a single positional parameter supplied by the user.
 Right now, we only support one parameter, but this could change if there is a compelling reason for two or more.
 In the previous version of the redirector, these types of links with substitutions were called "special" links and they used `{*}` as a substitution string.
-For example, the keyword `go2 planets` can have a few links tagged with verious planet names.
+For example, the keyword `go2 planets` can have a few links tagged with various planet names.
 Each link URL can contain the subsititution string {1}.

 For the user input of `go2 planets/mars/weather` the go2redirector would locate the `planets` keyword, look up the link tagged with `mars`, get its URL of `www.nasa.gov/planets/mars/{1}.php`, and perform a substitution to `www.nasa.gov/planets/mars/weather.php`.
 Finally, the user would be redirected to that URL.